dzvancuks/PipeClient/PipeClient/ReadMe.txt

   Taken from official MS example https://docs.microsoft.com/ru-ru/windows/desktop/ipc/named-pipe-client
-- The client should be able to send trivial data (strings, numbers) to the server Data is sent as data buffer and can be serialized using protobuf
+- The client should be able to send trivial data (strings, numbers) to the server Data is sent as data buffer and can be serialized using protobuf Any data type can be added to Object.proto
 - The client should be able to create objects on the server (based on req-7 below), retrieve them, their attributes and call methods on them
+  Added 2 test case scenarios:
+  -- Create object on server, retrieve it and use
+  -- Create object on client side, store on server using specified name, retrieve by name and use

 Pre requirements: